Anthony-Nolan/Atlas/README_ManualTesting.md

 - As search is an async process, a second service-bus triggered function, `FetchSearchResults`, is used to retrieve the results when they are ready to download from blob storage.
   - Ensure `Search:ResultsTopicSubscription` has been overriden in `local.settings.json` with the remote environment value.
+  - The property `serviceBus:"messageHandlerOptions:maxConcurrentCalls` determines how many results are processed at a time.
+    - This can be changed to a count that is optimal for the local environment.
+    - Note: the first batch of messages will take the longest to run, due to the loading of in-memory caches.
+- The processing of some search results requires the scoring of genotype PDPs.
+  - In addition to previously mentioned config parameters, also ensure that `Matching:PersistentSql` has been overriden in `local.settings.json` with the remote environment value.
 - The functions app must be running for the function to listen for new messages.
   - As it may take several hours for all requests to complete, it is advised to either leave the app running in the background, or only launch it when it seems the majority of requests have completed.